Find Affordable College Courses

 Mattoon, IL

 With a ranking of #10, Lake Land College did quite well on this year’s best value schools for culinary arts students working on their undergraduate certificate.
-Located in the distant town of Mattoon, Lake Land College is a public school with a small student population.
+Located in the town of Mattoon, Lake Land College is a public school with a small student population.

 Lake Land College undergraduate students pay an average of $13,906 in tuition and fees each year.
 Culinary Arts majors at Lake Land College take out an average of $11,242 in student loans while working on their Undergraduate Certificate.